DayzdRB/24Radio/README.md

 I added a Frequency Data base with quick tune buttons I added a Knob tune increment button for easy tuning

+6/10/2026
+Today I fixed the search engine for the Freq Database after starting development on it on 6/6/2026 Dot system is working.
+I will probably leave out yellow dots since it is not nessisary and the current system works just as well